WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 		3. To merge the pull request, click the *green button above* and then click *confirm merge*
 			1. ![How this site was made-14.png](/img/user/Attachments/How%20this%20site%20was%20made-14.png)
 	3. **This is strongly recommended**; familiarize yourself with *Visual Studio Code*, Node.js, and *GitHub Desktop*
+		1. **This section will be updated later**
-		1. Sometimes you gotta fix dependencies yourself for security updates, boy howdy, knowing how those work are key.
+		2. Sometimes you gotta fix dependencies yourself for security updates, boy howdy, knowing how those work are key.
 			1. Relevant: [Package.json vs Package-lock.json](https://www.atatus.com/blog/package-json-vs-package-lock-json/)
-		2. You thought you were signing up for some free and easy way to upload your notes to the internet?
+		3. You thought you were signing up for some free and easy way to upload your notes to the internet?
 Well with great power comes great security risks, and if you don't want some script kiddie owning your base, you should assume the people making free tools have overlooked something.
 12. Add other security features
 	1. From [your Cloudflare dashboard](https://dash.cloudflare.com), select your site.
 From the main panel or left column, choose:
 		1. Quick Start Guide